hiagosilverio/redbath/README.md

 - Download redbath.zip
 - Extract into C:\
 - Rename the main folder to a.redbath
+- Go to the bin folder
-- Execute bin\redbath.bat
+- Execute redbath.bat with double click
-- Select an option
+- After it starts
-- List redbath scripts
+- Select list redbath scripts
 - Run helloWorld.bat
 - You are done..